-- 1 In ZENworks Control Center, click Policies in the navigation menu.
+- 1 In ZENworks Control Center, click the Policies tab.

 - 2 Click New > Policy Group.

 - 3 Fill in the fields:

 Group Name: Provide a name for the policy group.
 The name must be different than the name of any other item (policy, group, folder, and so forth) that resides in the same folder.
 The name you provide displays in ZENworks Control Center.